py-baudin/epgpy/README.md

 ## Description

-A python library for simulating NRM signals using the Extended Phase Graph (EPG) formalism.
+A python library for simulating NMR signals using the Extended Phase Graph (EPG) formalism.

 Its aims are: